Relational Dissonance in Human-AI Interactions: The Case of Knowledge Work: Discussion

 \section{Discussion}

 Our workshops with qualitative researchers revealed a fundamental tension in human-AI interactions: a discrepancy between people's explicit framing of AI systems and the relational dynamics that manifest during their actual engagement with these systems.
 We term this divergence \emph{relational dissonance,} shaping a novel analytical construct to understand the implicit dynamics that ultimately determine the processes and outcomes of knowledge work.
-In this section, we first clarify the foundational role of relational dissonance in human-AI interactions and its implications for the instrumental use of AI in knowledge work.
+In this section, we first clarify the role of relational dissonance in human-AI interactions and its implications for the instrumental use of AI in knowledge work.
 We then explore the concept of \emph{relational transparency} to address possible methodological, epistemic, and personal risks resulting from human-AI relational dynamics.

 \textbf{Relational Dissonance as a Central Element of Human-AI Interactions.}\quad Prominent HCI theories \cite{Nass1994, Nass2000} propose that people develop and apply technology-specific relational scripts when interacting with computers.
 However, our data consistently show that anthropomorphic conversational agents introduce relational complexities that transcend script-based conceptualizations.
 Instead of simply executing relational scripts, our participants interacted with their AI systems in dynamic and relational negotiations.
-The relational dissonance resulting from these negotiations is shaped by the interplay of two primary factors: \begin{inparaenum} \item the inherent \emph{ontological and relational ambiguity} of AI systems themselves, and \item multiple \emph{human factors}, including the participants' professional identities, their personal relational histories and individual expectations, and societal narratives and expectations about AI. \end{inparaenum}
+The relational dissonance resulting from these negotiations is shaped by the interplay of two primary factors: (1) the inherent \emph{ontological and relational ambiguity} of AI systems themselves, and (2) multiple \emph{individual and contextual factors}, including the participants' professional identities, their individual expectations, and societal narratives and expectations about AI.